janbnz/url-shortener/README.md

 ### Accessing Shortened URLs

-Once a URL is shortened, you can access it using the shortened URL itself, for example:
+Once a URL is shortened, you can access it using the shortened URL, for example:

 ```bash
 http://localhost:8590/tQYC5b